LuisCarlosRojasTorres/Books/OperationalSystems/YoctoUdemy/Part1/001-Introduction.md

   - It keeps track of all tasks being processed in order to ensure completion, maximizing the use of processing resources to reduce build time and being predictable.

 ##  9. <a name='Meta-yocto-bsp'></a>Meta-yocto-bsp
+- BSP stands for (Board Support Package)
 - It is a collection of information that defines how to support a particular HW device, set of devices, or HW platform.
-- It includes information about HW features present on the device and kernal configuration information along with any additional HW drivers required.
+- It includes information about HW features present on the device and kernel configuration information along with any additional HW drivers required.
 - It lists any additional SW components required in addition to a generic Linux SW stack for both essential and optional platform features.
 - It maintains several BSPs for:
   - Texas Instruments Beaglebone (`beaglebone`)